 Ocean Network Express invests in reefer containers

-Japanese shipping line Ocean Network Express (ONE) is continuing to intensify its cool chain.
+Japanese shipping line Ocean Network Express (ONE) is continuing to intensify its cold chain.
 To this end, the company purchased 27,500 reefer containers including 850 boxes with advanced Controlled Atmosphere technology.

 After acquiring 5,000 reefer containers at the beginning of 2020, Ocean Network Express (ONE) has ordered a much larger batch.
 This time the Japanese shipping line purchased 27,500 boxes to meet the growing demand for refrigerated cargo around the world.
 The order includes units equipped with advanced Controlled Atmosphere (CA) technology.